Is a Family Law Dispute on the Horizon?

 Divorce is a life-changing event, and one that should not be taken lightly or without the consultation of an experienced divorce attorney.
 There is much at stake during a divorce, and the outcome will likely shape your future for years to come.Learn More

 A custody proceeding begins with a petition and can be served with a writ of habeas corpus, notice of petition or order to show cause, depending on the choice of court and the circumstances.
 We will advise you on the best method to proceed while working to fashion the best presentation of your case in the petition.Learn More

 The New York law which governs the support of children is referred to as the Child Support Standards Act (“CSSA”).
 According to the CSSA, the basic child support obligation is determined as a percentage of the non-custodial parent’s income less certain deductionsLearn More

 Steady Legal Guidance in a Turbulent Time

 Divorce is a life-altering event, but it can also be a new beginning.
 A successful divorce is one that allows you to move forward with your life in a productive manner without anger about the past.

-The Long Island divorce lawyers at Petroske Riezenman & Meyers have helped countless men and women navigate New York’s confusing Family Courts.
+The Long Island divorce lawyers at Petroske Riezenman & Meyers have helped countless men and women navigate New York’s court system.
 Each of our attorneys understands the stresses that husbands and wives feel during this difficult time, and we are committed to providing compassionate legal advice that fully affirms the emotions you are feeling.

-If you want to learn more about New York’s matrimonial law, or if you want to discuss a current legal dispute, please reach out to us today.
-You can call or submit an online message by completing our online contact sheet.
+If you want to learn more about New York’s matrimonial law, or if you want to discuss a current legal dispute, please call us at (631) 337-1977 or complete our online contact form.